Modius22/ansible-setup/README.md

 # Ansible Roles

-Here you can find the ansible rolls to the blog posts on www.modius-techblog.de.
+Here can you find a set of roles.
+A few from my ansible post on www.modius-techblog.de

+**_NOTE:_** work in progress - changen from yum to apt

 ## General Using